BabylonJS/Documentation/content/How_To/material/Material_plugins.md

 });
 ```

-You can see the final code in action in the PlayGround: <Playground id="#GC63G5#2" title="Basic material plugin example" />
+You can see the final code in action in the PlayGround: <Playground id="#GC63G5#3" title="Basic material plugin example" />

 ## More complex plugins

 Sometimes your plugins will need to get uniforms.
 This is also possible with the plugins, which can register defines and uniforms.

-Let's take a look at a more involved example
+Let's take a look at a more involved example, which is not enabled by default but has proper enable/disable controls as well.

 ```js
 class ColorifyPluginMaterial extends BABYLON.MaterialPluginBase {